jeremytammik/tbc/a/1968_level_ifc_prop.md

 **Question:** I'm placing a new face-based family instance into my Revit model with the help of the NewFamilyInstance method taking (Face, XYZ, XYZ, FamilySymbol).
 This works fine, except the instance does not have its level set to that of the host; it's set to -1 in the API and just left blank in the UI.
-I tried setting the level like such usng the placed instance `LevelId` property and also tried setting its `BuiltInParameter` `FAMILY_LEVEL_PARAM`.
+I tried setting the level like such using the placed instance `LevelId` property and also tried setting its `BuiltInParameter` `FAMILY_LEVEL_PARAM`.
 Both throw an error saying the parameter is read-only.

 **Answer:** On some elements, the element level can only be set during the creation of the element.